SpartaSci/bible/wireless/WLAN - wifi/Security/_security issues in WLAN.md

 [[wireless/WLAN - wifi/IEEE 802.11|802.11]] is more vulnerable than 802.3 to DoS attacks because of the **shared medium**

-**L1**: Radio Frequency Attacks or Jamming the wireless spectrum.
+**L1**: Radio Frequency Attacks or [[cybersec/attacks/jamming|jamming]] the wireless spectrum.
 The disruption occurs when SNR ratio reach a certain level

 **L2**: Protocol-based attacking.
 The higher layer of communication by denying and media-access control services.